 1. Hotdog stand

 There are many hotdogs stands around Copenhagen, so don’t hesitate to try one.
-With an affordable price and incredible tastes, you can pick one up for lunch.
+You can pick one up for lunch at an affordable price and with incredible tastes.

 Where to try hotdog in Copenhagen?